leKg1/trip-list/README.md

 =====================

-This is a React application that displays a list of trips, utilizing a mock API for data fetching.
+This is a React, Typescript, RTK, Redux-saga application that displays a list of trips, utilizing a mock API for data fetching.
 The application supports infinite scrolling and is built using Webpack with SCSS for styling.

 ### Installation